 A standard deduction of 50%, with a limit of THB 100,000, is permitted in respect of income from employment.
 Business deductions are not available against employment income.

 Donations to educational institutions, public health care facilities, approved charities, and the Technology Development Fund for Education are deductible in the amount donated but not exceeding 10% of net income after all allowances and deductions.

-A double deduction is allowed in respect of donations to support certain educational programmes and cultural activities.
+A double deduction is allowed in respect of donations to support certain educational programmes and cultural activities and state hospitals.

-In addition, donations to various educational institutions or sports entities from 1 January 2016 to 31 December 2018 are allowed a double deduction.
+In addition, donations made by electronic means to various educational institutions from 1 January 2019 to 31 December 2019 are allowed a double deduction.

 Life insurance premiums

 Life insurance premiums, in an amount not exceeding THB 100,000, paid by a taxpayer on one's own life are allowed as a deduction, provided that the insurance policies are for a minimum period of ten years and the insurer is carrying on a life insurance business in Thailand.
-The amount of any embedded health or accident premium will not be deductible, except as noted below.
-Moreover, if the policy includes a savings plan that provides an annual return to the policy holder exceeding 20% of the annual premium, the entire premium will be non-deductible.
+If the policy includes a savings plan that provides an annual return to the policy holder exceeding 20% of the annual premium, the entire premium will be non-deductible.

 Qualified pension life insurance premiums paid to a Thai insurer are available as a deduction in the amount not exceeding 15% of total assessable income with a maximum of THB 200,000.
-However, this allowance, together with the contribution to a registered provident fund, the civil servant pension fund, the welfare fund, and the investment in a retirement mutual fund, may not exceed THB 500,000 in the same tax year.
+However, this allowance, together with the contribution to a registered provident fund, the civil servant pension fund, the teacher's welfare fund, and the investment in a retirement mutual fund, may not exceed THB 500,000 in the same tax year.